valmat/drocks/tests/readme.md

-# Run tets for drocks - RocksServer client
+# Run tets for drocks

 ## Compile